k-vaughn/iso5345/readme.md

-# ISO 5345: ITS Identifier Code Lists - PROTOTYPE SITE
+# Registry of Intelligent Transport System Items (RITSI) - PROTOTYPE
-This site is designed as a prototype of a future site that will publish the Identifier Code Lists recognized by International Organization for Standardization (ISO) Technical Committee (TC) 204, _Intelligent transport systems_ (ITS).
-The contents of the current site are intended to demonstrate how this site will work. **Values shown on this site are likely to contain a mixture of real and imaginary assignments and these values should not be considered normative in any way.**
+This site is designed as a prototype of a future site that will publish identifier assignments for registered items that are recognized by International Organization for Standardization (ISO) Technical Committee (TC) 204, _Intelligent transport systems_ (ITS).
+The contents of the current site are intended to demonstrate how this site will work. **Items and identifier values shown on this site are likely to contain a mixture of real and imaginary assignments and these values should not be considered normative in any way.**

 ## Background

 Within information exchanges, there is often a need to unambiguously and concisely represent information.
-One way to achieve this is to define an identifier that can be used to map between a concise expression (e.g., an integer value) to a complex meaning (e.g., the reference to a country, a standard, a protocol).
-The identifier might be an integer, a hierarchical structure (e.g., an ASN.1 OBJECT IDENTIFIER), or any other concise representation of a more complex concept (e.g., a two-character country code).
+One way to achieve this is to define an identifier (e.g., an integer value) that can be used to concisely represent a specific meaning (e.g., the reference to a country, a standard, a protocol).
+The identifier might be an integer, a hierarchical structure (e.g., an ASN.1 OBJECT IDENTIFIER), a textual name, or any other concise representation (e.g., a two-character country code).

-The mappings of concise expressions to precise meanings is provided with the use of a code list.
-A code list is presented as a table with columns representing different attributes of each identifier and each row representing the assignment of a precise meaning to a specific identifier (i.e., concise expression).
+The mappings of identifeirs to their precise meanings is provided by a list of registered items.
+A list of registered items is presented as a table with columns representing different attributes of each registered item and each row associating a specific registered item with its assigned identifier and other attributes (e.g. date of registration).

-Separate code lists allow the same code (e.g., an integer value of '1') to be assigned different meanings in different contexts.
-ISO/TC 204 has identified the need for multiple code lists; it is the resposibility of each standard to identify the particualr code list to be used in any context that relies upon identifiers.
+Separate lists of registered items allow the same code (e.g., an integer value of '1') to be assigned different meanings in different contexts; these separate lists are known as item classes.
+ISO/TC 204 has identified the need for multiple item classes.
+Whenever a standard provides a field that can be used to reference a registered item, it must identify the item class (i.e., the specific list of registered items) to be used when populating the field.

-Some code lists are relatively static and are only updated when the text of the standard is updated.
-However, within ITS, there are several code lists that need to be updated in a more timely manner.
-ISO/TC 204 developed ISO 5345 to define the process for maintaining code lists that need to be updated more frequently.
-This website provides [a prototype of what the official code lists might look like for] the official code lists that are maintained per ISO 5345.
+Some lists of registered items are relatively static and are only updated when the text of the standard is updated.
+However, within ITS, several of these lists need to be updated in a more timely manner.
+ISO/TC 204 developed ISO 5345 to define the process for maintaining such lists.
+This website provides [a prototype of] the official lists of registered items that are maintained per ISO 5345.

 ## List maintenance

-ISO has established a maintenance agency (MA) relevant to ISO 5345, which consists of members the ISO/TC 204.
-XXXXXX is the appointed Maintenance Agency Secretariat (MAS).
-XXXXXX has assigned “the accomplishment of the secretariat of the Maintenance Agency” and the undertaking of related tasks to YYYYYY.
-Among other things, YYYYYY (a __supra-national__ not-for-profit organization) is responsible for all communications with the public, including accepting applications for identifier assignments.
-More information on Maintenance Agencies for ISO standards can be found [here](https://www.iso.org/maintenance_agencies.html#5345).

-Interested parties who wish to request an identifier assignment in any of the code lists provided on this site are invited to email to zzzzzz@yyyyyy.org.
+This site is maintained according to the procedures defined in ISO 5345, _Intelligent transport systems – Identifiers – Processes_.
+This standard specifies that requests to modify any list of registered items within ITS is received by the ISO/TC 204 maintenance agency secretariat and forwarded to the designated maintenance agency for review.
+The maintenance agency develops a recommendation, which is then typically reviewed and approved by the full ISO/TC 204 membership.
+If any objections are made to the action proposed by the maintenance agency, the full membershop of ISO/TC 204 will discuss the request at their next plenary meeting and make a final decision.

+The maintenance agency consists of national experts from ISO/TC 204; the current maintenance agency secretariat is listed on teh [ISO maintenance agency website](https://www.iso.org/maintenance_agencies.html#5345).
+Parties who wish to request any change to the list of registered items may contact the maintenance agency secretariat listed for ISO 5345.

-## Identifier types
+## Item classes

 ### General
-The following clauses define the identifier types maintained by this website and provide the details about what must be recorded for each identifier in a table.
-The precise meaning of each column of the table is defined in ISO 5345.
-Requests for new identifiers must provide values for all Special Attributes that are marked mandatory (M) or conditional \(C), when the stated conditions apply.
+This website includes a number of distinct registered item listings; each listing is known as an item class.
+The following clauses provide the formal definition for each item class and a link to a page that lists the registered items for that item class.

+The definition of each item class includes the identification of the attribuites that are associated with each item class.
+The attributes referenced within these definitions are defined in ISO 5345.
+Each attribute is marked as mandatory (M), conditional (C), or optional (O).
+Requests for registering new items within a list must specify the item class and all of the applicable attributes that are marked with an asterisk; the attributes not marked with an asterisk are provided by the maintenance agency.

+The following attributes are associated with registered items for all item classes.

+- ID (M)
+- Name (*M)
+- Description (*M)
+- Assignee (*M)
+- Registration Date (M)
+- State (M)

 ### [ITS-AID](its-aid.md)

 ITS application identifier (ITS-AID)

 An ITS-AID provides a globally unique identifier for an ITS application specification.
-Identifier values are defined per the rules contained in the following table.
-The list of ITS-AID values is provided [here](its-aid.md).
+Registered items are defined per the rules contained in the following table.
+The list of ITS-AID registered items is provided [here](its-aid.md).

 <table style="width: 1000px">
 	<caption>ITS-AID Definition</caption>